jcs-instructor/mobtimer/vscode-extension.md

   - [ ] Duration
   - [ ] Participants
 - [ ] Start, Pause at bottom
+- [ ] Refactor/Cleanup: Remove code that was added just for mrozbarry (currently commented out - in mobSocketServer.ts in 2 places: _initialize, etc.)

 ## Must Haves for Other People